karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserData/README.md

 History Log
 =============

+- 1.2.0 -- 2020-03-06

+    - update kit admin generator config: use a shortName variable to make it more compact

 - 1.1.0 -- 2020-03-05

     - change kit admin generator config to take into account user row restriction